LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Introduction

 \section{Introduction}

 The success of NLP models greatly depends on the availability and quality of training data.
-This poses a significant challenge for multilingual NLP, as data for languages other than English is typically limited \cite{ponti-etal-2019-modeling, joshi-etal-2020-state}.
-An approach to address this data scarcity challenge is through zero-shot cross-lingual transfer or multitask training, in which a model is trained across data of diverse tasks and languages, exhibiting the capability to handle unseen tasks, particularly in larger models \cite{artetxe-schwenk-2019-massively, nooralahzadeh-etal-2020-zero, huang-etal-2021-improving-zero}.
-However, when aiming for task-specific objectives, a smaller, fine-tuned model dedicated to that particular task outperforms general-purpose, zero-shot larger models.
-In addition, a smaller task-specific model is more practical and cost-effective for deployment and training.
+This poses a significant challenge for multilingual NLP, as data for languages other than English is typically limited \cite{ponti-etal-2019-modeling, joshi-etal-2020-state, whitehouse-etal-2022-entitycs}.
+An approach to address the data scarcity challenge is through zero-shot cross-lingual transfer or multitask training, in which a model is trained across data of diverse tasks and languages, exhibiting the capability to handle unseen tasks, particularly in larger models \cite{artetxe-schwenk-2019-massively, nooralahzadeh-etal-2020-zero, huang-etal-2021-improving-zero}.
+However, when aiming for task-specific objectives, a smaller, fine-tuned model dedicated to that particular task often outperforms larger general-purpose, zero-shot models.
+In addition, a smaller task-specific model is more practical and cost-effective for training and deployment.
 Nevertheless, developing a powerful task-specific model becomes challenging in the absence of training data \cite{lauscher-etal-2020-zero}.

-Conversely, recent powerful large language models (LLMs) excel at handling general instructions and have shown promise in data generation tasks~\cite{wang2022self}.
+Conversely, recent powerful Large Language Models (LLMs) excel at handling general instructions and have shown promise in data generation tasks~\cite{wang-etal-2023-self-instruct}.
 In this work, we leverage LLMs to generate synthetic data for various multilingual commonsense reasoning tasks, XCOPA \cite{ponti-etal-2020-xcopa}, XWinograd \cite{tikhonov-ryabinin-2021-heads}, and XStoryCloze \cite{lin-etal-2022-shot}, where the training data is limited even for English (see \autoref{tab:data}).
-To augment the training data, we employ LLMs by providing them with instructions and examples from the original training data and then requesting the LLMs to generate diverse new examples.
+To augment the training data, we provide LLMs with instructions and examples from the original training data, prompting them to generate new and diverse examples.
 We explore the generation of synthetic data in English using different LLMs, including open-source models like Dolly-v2\footnote{\url{https://github.com/databrickslabs/dolly}} and StableVicuna\footnote{\url{https://github.com/Stability-AI/StableLM}}, as well as ChatGPT and GPT-4.
-Although the weights and capabilities of the latter two models remain undisclosed, they can generate texts in languages beyond English.
+Although the weights and capabilities of the latter two models remain undisclosed, we explore them as they extend the capability of generating texts in languages beyond English.